BY KATHERINE PICKETT, POP EDITORIAL SERVICES

-To be certain, the Benjamin Franklin Awards have achieved this and much more.
+To be certain, the IBPA Benjamin Franklin Award™ program has achieved this and much more.

-April 8, 2016, marked the close of the 2016 Benjamin Franklin Awards, with the winners honored at IBPA’s annual education summit, Publishing University (PubU).
+April 8, 2016, marked the close of the 2016 IBPA Benjamin Franklin Award™ program, with the winners honored at IBPA’s annual education summit, Publishing University (PubU).
 Nearly 1,400 entries were received in 55 categories, with one gold winner and two silver runners-up selected in each category.
 PubU, itself an industry-leading event, took place this year in Salt Lake City, Utah.